 As natural opportunities arise talk about such topics as “Why is Big Bird called Big Bird?”
 Talk about people being named after other people.
-Talk about why certain names might have been chosen for pets and TV characters (Cookie Monster, Rugrats, Inspector Gadget, Uncle Scrooge, The Fat Controller, etc).
+Talk about why certain names might have been chosen for pets and TV and movie characters (Cookie Monster, Rugrats, Inspector Gadget, Uncle Scrooge, The Fat Controller, The Lion King, etc).
 Try to work these conversations in around topics of genuine interest to the child.

 Read, read, read, and read!

 - Just about every book in the "Beginner Books"/Dr Seuss series, including “I’ll Teach my Dog 100 Words” and "Hop on Pop".